rapidsai/rapids.ai/documentation.md

 ## Run a RAPIDS Container

-##### RAPIDS is currently supported on Linux systems only, and we recommend using Docker when you’re just getting started.
+##### The RAPIDS Docker containers are configured to run RAPIDS and provide example notebooks to get started quickly.

 ### Prerequisites